 - If you have a bad back, a carry-on luggage backpack is only going to exacerbate the problem even if you pick one with an amazing suspension system – so wheels it is.

-- So much more manoeuvrable!
+- It’s so much more maneuverable!
 Airports are vast, and if you’re running to catch a connecting flight you may like sprinting unencumbered by a pack or a suitcase with no wheels.

 - You’ll be able to get a larger and heavier bag, since you can wheel it around rather than carry it.

-- If you’re a business or luxury traveller, you’ll want something sleek and stylish, perhaps a designer ladies cabin bag or luxury luggage that is as sturdy and practical as it is beautiful.
+- If you’re a business or luxury traveler, you’ll want something sleek and stylish.
+Perhaps try a designer ladies’ cabin bag or luxury luggage that is as sturdy and practical as it is beautiful.
 Since these may not be the lightest, wheels would be helpful.

 Arguments against wheels

-Even the flimsiest wheeled cabin luggage will be heavier than a backpack, adding extra weight when you lift it into the overhead bin or tipping the scales and forcing you to pay overweight charges.
+Even the flimsiest wheeled cabin luggage will be heavier than a travel backpack.
+In turn, it’s likely to add extra weight when you lift it into the overhead bin or tip the scales and force you to pay overweight charges.